-Assessment Center
+Placement Center

-WCC: (530) 661-5720, Building 700

-Colusa County Campus: (530) 668-2500
+WCC: (530) 661-5720, Building 700 Colusa County Campus: (530) 668-2500

-Woodland Community College offers placement testing for English, mathematics, reading and English as a Second Language (ESL) through our Assessment Center.
+Woodland Community College offers placement for English, mathematics, reading and English for Speakers of Other Languages (ESOL) through our Placement Center.
 Appointments for testing are available through the Admissions and Records Office.
-All students must have a current admissions application on file in order to test.
-Testing is offered continuously throughout the year.
+All students must have a current admissions application on file in order to be placed appropriately.
+Placement is offered continuously throughout the year.

-For your privacy and safeguarding of your records, photo identification is required for all testing transactions.
+For your privacy and safeguarding of your records, photo identification is required for all transactions.

-- Students will be able to complete testing and assessment with little or no problems using information provided at the college. - Students will be able to access internet based resources to enhance their skills prior to completing placement testing.
+- Students will be able to complete placement with little or no problems using information provided at the college. - Students will be able to access internet based resources to enhance their skills prior to completing placement.